PrivoraCore/Privora/doc/build-unix.md

 make install # optional
 ```

-This will build firo-qt as well if the dependencies are met.
+This will build privora-qt as well if the dependencies are met.

 Memory Requirements
 --------------------

 C++ compilers are memory-hungry.
 It is recommended to have at least 1.5 GB of
-memory available when compiling Bitcoin Core.
+memory available when compiling Privora Core.
 On systems with less, gcc can be
 tuned to conserve memory with additional CXXFLAGS: